neurodivergence/neurodivergence/README.md

 i view everyone as a person idgaf who u r just dont be a creep and project ur shit to me

 dni:
-spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason. as a person who was underage and you surrounded me with irresponsible adults, im hesitant on you
+spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason 15-

-15-

 > anyways check out my art